rebase-helper/rebase-helper/docs/upstreammonitoring.rst

   git clone https://github.com/phracek/rebase-helper

-Nowadays we supporting only koji build systems as a support for upstream monitoring systems.
+Nowadays we support only koji build systems as a support for upstream monitoring systems.
-But time changes and we are opened for the another build systems.
+But time changes and we are open to the another build systems.

 - Patch the new sources and run koji scratch build
 -- Python API usage::